sleepycat/government-as-a-platform-starter/README.md

 # Government As A Platform Starter

-This repo contains a clonable starter app that aims to be the techincal implementation of [Richard Pope's definition](https://medium.com/digitalhks/government-as-a-platform-the-hard-problems-part-1-introduction-b57269bcdc6f) definition of GaaP:
+This repo contains a clonable starter app that aims to be the techincal implementation of [Richard Pope's definition](https://medium.com/digitalhks/government-as-a-platform-the-hard-problems-part-1-introduction-b57269bcdc6f) of GaaP:

 >Government as a Platform is the approach of reorganizing the work of government around a network of shared APIs, open-standards and canonical datasets.